metabase/metabase/docs/permissions/data.md

 {% include plans-blockquote.html feature="Database management permissions" %}

+This setting grants access to the settings page for a given database (i.e., the page at **Admin settings** > **Databases** > your database).

-This setting defines whether a person can edit the connection settings for the data source, as well as to sync and scan the database.
-Note that this setting still prevents people from deleting database connections entirely.
+From the database settings page, a person can edit any of the [connection options](../databases/connecting.md#database-connection-options) for the data source, manually [sync schemas](../databases/connecting.md#manually-syncing-table-and-column-names), and manually [scan field values](../databases/connecting.md#manually-scanning-column-values).

+People with **Manage database** permissions will not see the **Remove database** button.
 Only admins can delete database connections in your Metabase.

 ## Further reading